New Technologies Break the Sound Barriers

 The following features distinguish the new sound system technology by Akustiks that should be making its way into projects now on the boards.

 • Expandable – The ability to be reconfigured over time to suit the changing needs of a performance space based on their needs.
-The new system does
+The new system does not rely on particular hardware that can make expansion difficult.

-• Upgradable – Firmware updates mean the system will almost never become obsolete.
-This is one of the most obvious advantages to a system that does
+• Upgradable – Firmware updates mean the system will rarely become obsolete.
+This is one of the most obvious advantages to a system that does not rely on a microprocessor for operation.

-is enhanced by the fact that the control is found in a single source, fully integrating all of the system’s auxiliary functions.
+• Compatible – The ability to seamlessly integrate with broadcast and road show technical communications systems worldwide.
+Compatibility is enhanced by the fact that the control is found in a single source, fully integrating all of the system’s auxiliary functions.

 will not “crash” or “lockup”—a system operator’s nightmare.